grivera64/CSC123-80-Project-2/README.md

 ## How to compile
 To compile these programs, you need to use JDK.

-You must use the following code (Example with SalesAnaylsis)
+Using your terminal, type in these commands: (Example with SalesAnaylsis)

+` //to compile the .java file into a .class file `

 ` javac SalesAnalysis.java `

+` //to run the compiled .class file `

 ` java SalesAnalysis `